tailscale/setec/docs/README.md

 program can start up immediately using cached data, even if the secrets server is not reachable when it launches.

+> [!WARNING]
+> When you enable a secrets cache for a program, new secret values may not
+> immediately become available even if the program is restarted.
+By design, if
+> a cached value is available at startup, the store does not wait for the
+> secrets service to respond before delivering the initial (cached) value.
+>
+> The store will see the new value (and update the cache) the next time it
+> successfully polls.
+If the program only looks at the initial value of the
+> secret, however, it will not see the new value until it is restarted _after_
+> the next update.
+>
+> As a general rule, we recommend you _not_ enable a cache unless the program
+> cannot tolerate even a temporary outage of the secrets service or your
+> tailnet at program start(for example, if it is part of your infrastructure
+> bootstrap).
+If you _must_ use a cache, we advise you structure your program
+> to automatically handle new secret values, and not to "lock in" the initial
+> value of a secret when the program starts up.
+You may also wish to decrease
+> the polling interval from the default.

 ## Self-Contained Operation